Everyday best practices, uses, and benefits of wayfinding software

 Benefit: move management software tools

 The right SaaS wayfinding software can help.
-Integrated move management software tools can make an employee relocation much easier and less time-intensive.
+Integrated move management software tools can make an employee relocation much easier and less time intensive.
 For example, if the FM tool has a drag and drop feature, the facility manager can simply transfer a worker’s info from their current spot on the floor plan map to an empty seat.
 This is much easier than having to walk around and manually update floor plans.
 What might have taken the facilities team hours before can be accomplished in just a few minutes.

 Wayfinding software can also assist with looking up employee information.
-The directory can display email and phone numbers, so separate programs aren’t required.
+The directory can display email addresses and phone numbers, so separate programs aren’t required.
 With up-to-date details all stored in one central place, the risk of getting the wrong number or address is eliminated.
 Displayed information also includes the worker’s title and the name of their supervisor, so users will get all the info they might need about a person who works on a different floor.

-Situation: meeting room booking and locating
+Situation: meeting room booking and locating can be inefficient

 Finding the right room for a group meeting can be a tiring process, especially in an office with a large floor plan.
 Without good SaaS software to guide you, you would have to physically scout each floor for the right room, and then of course there is the problem of booking the room.
 Is there a person you need to contact, or should you make reservations with a computer?
 When you get to the room, will it be occupied due to multiple competing system or old, inefficient room booking software?

-Benefit: virtual searching via the company floorplan
+Benefit: improve efficiency by searching via the company floorplan

 A comprehensive SaaS facilities management software tool lets you easily search for the right room either via text using specific keywords, or by navigating a visual floor plan map so you can quickly and easily see what’s available for your use by clicking on the meeting room on the floor plan to see information about the room’s capacity, equipment, and reservation requirements.